-“A year after in the camp, we were introduced to HERWA (International Alert’s local partner) as people from Dikwa.
+“A year after in the camp, we were introduced to HERWA (the local partner of International Alert Nigeria) as people from Dikwa.
 We attended one of the support sessions.
 I still remember the facilitator speaking to us that afternoon.
-We didn't know that as survivors of violence we could get so much concern from people who didn't even know us.
+We didn’t know that as survivors of violence we could get so much concern from people who didn’t even know us.
 That day, during the session we were given the strength to fight our insecurities.
 We kept hoping that the session was not going to be the last because the effect was instant.
 As time went on, and with more sessions, our environment became more comfortable.
 We also became more accommodating to other people around us – something that was not the case before.

 Mother and friend

-“Alongside other women who have benefited from this project in the camp, I have organised meetings with other women where twice a week, we visit survivors of Boko Haram in their shelter to check their wellbeing, and be sure that they don't have any issues.
+“Alongside other women who have benefited from this project in the camp, I have organised meetings with other women where twice a week.
+We visit survivors of Boko Haram in their shelter to check their wellbeing and to be sure that they don’t have any issues.
 When I find out that they may need support, I bring them to International Alert sessions where they are supported and reassured with referrals where needed.